 Lyft officially announced its IPO Thursday afternoon, issuing 32.5 million shares of class A common stock at $72 per share, which is expected to bring in around $2.34 billion for the company.

 While most of the focus around Lyft's decision to go public has centered on the forthcoming deluge of major technology companies on Wall Street, attention has also been paid to the healthcare ambitions the ridesharing giant has on its mind.

 If Lyft's filings with the Securities and Exchange Commission prior to its IPO are any indication, utilizing its transportation services to make inroads in the healthcare industry remains one of the ridesharing giant's primary goals.

 According to its updated S-1 filing from earlier this week, Lyft's mission is to "improve people's lives with the world's best transportation," a slogan that could apply to reducing barriers to care for patients, providers, and employers throughout the healthcare journey.

 The San Francisco-based company also intends to build off of its established healthcare relationships, such as the one it maintains with Allscripts, in order to have a foundation for its healthcare plans.

 Perhaps the most-widely discussed aspect of Lyft's healthcare plans in its S-1 filing was the use of its concierge offering by healthcare organizations to schedule rides and utilize real-time tracking in an effort to further ensure that patients don't miss appointments.

-The company stated that it has more than 60 healthcare transportation brokers currently using the feature and intends on expanding those operations in the future.
+The company stated that "thousands of organizations thousands of organizations are using Lyft for healthcare related rides," and intends on expanding those operations in the future.